Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 Why DAWs Can Sound (and Feel) Different

 A big one.
-Each DAW’s native EQs, compressors, reverbs, and saturation tools come with their own sonic flavour.
-That alone can dramatically shift how a track feels—even if the underlying notes, samples, and arrangement stay the same.
+Each DAW’s stock EQs, compressors, reverbs, and saturation tools come with their own sonic flavour.
+That alone can dramatically shift how a track feels - even if the underlying notes, samples, and arrangement stay the same.

 Possibly the biggest difference of all.
 Each DAW nudges your creative instincts in different ways.
-That means:
+For me, a mix in:

 The result?
-The music itself starts to feel different, even before you realise it.
+The music itself starts to feel different – and, to me, sound different too.

 My Journey: From Ableton to Logic to Pro Tools and Back

-For me, the differences between DAWs have always been more emotional than analytical.
+For me, the differences between DAWs have often been more emotional than analytical.
 They influence how I create, mix, and connect with the music.
-Over the past 30 years, I’ve moved through Cubase, Logic, Ableton, and Pro Tools—not just chasing features, but chasing feel.
+Over the past 30 years, I’ve moved through Cubase, Logic, Ableton, and Pro Tools - not just chasing features, but chasing feel.
 Here’s how that unfolded.

 Cubase: The Early Organic Years